archisvaze/capstone-2-backend/Readme.md

 ### Milestone 6 - Signup Pages and Landing Page
+Estimated Time : 2 hours
 (25/9 Sunday)
 - 7:37am - working on redesigning landing page and login page
+- 9:08am - worked on landing page and signup pgaes for doctor and patient

+- Milestone 6 complete in ~ 1 hour 30 mins

 ### Milestone 7 - Forget Password